On-the-Go Habits of Stylish Men: Tips to Travel Better

 Straying from hotel row all together is an easy shortcut to total destination immersion.
 Sites like AirBnB, Couchsurfing, and VRBO help you skip the tourist trap completely by staying in homes, not hotels.
 Bonus points for actually mingling with your hosts and getting their hot takes on hot spots to hit.

-Listen to the locals: Taxi drivers, bartenders, even a pleasant-looking stranger on the street will have a unique perspective they can share about their city that you won’t find in a guidebook.
+Taxi drivers, bartenders, even a pleasant-looking stranger on the street will have a unique perspective they can share about their city that you won’t find in a guidebook.
 Got a serious case of stranger danger (or heck, just shy?)?
 Do a deep dive online for ideas.
-Whenever she’s in a new place, Megan swears by googling “hipster bar” to find a new watering hole.
+Whenever she’s in a new place, Team SG’s founder Megan swears by googling “hipster bar” to find a new watering hole.

 4. Shop (Smart) on Vacation